lisahqwang/pyRDF2Vec/README.md

 # pyRDF2Vec
-Small RDF graph format to Vector
+Copy of RDF graph format to Vector, ran out of space on laptop